RobotLocomotion/drake/doc/_pages/from_binary.md

 In the example below, we'll use ``drake.tar.gz`` to refer to it, but your download will have a more version-specific filename.

-Create and activate the envionment:
+Create and activate the environment:

 ```bash
 mkdir -p env